AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ## Binding the SplitView's `IsPaneOpen` property to a ViewModel's property.
 Fist of all, create a boolean property with a private backing field in the ViewModel which will contains the boolean value.
 Now, by using Reactive UI, make it notify every change to the field to the UI.
 Remember to initialize the backing property with the value you need in the VewModel's constructor.
 :::info
-By default in an MVVM project each ViewModel inherit from a ViewModelBase which inherits from the ReactiveObject class.
+By default in an MVVM project each ViewModel inherits from a ViewModelBase which inherits from the ReactiveObject class.
 By doing so in every ViewModel there will be the necessary methods to notify the UI.
 For more informations see [here](https://docs.avaloniaui.net/docs/concepts/reactiveui/reactive-view-model).
 :::
 ``` C#
 private bool _isSplitViewPaneOpen;